nickserv/danamccurdy.com/_posts/2017-04-01-being-present.md

 When I'm HERE
-there is an empty space before me, where I am, inviting me on, when I am HERE.
+there is an empty space before me, right here, where I am, inviting me on.